GausPeerzade/BasketProtocol/README.md

-# BaskedProtocol
+# Basket Protocol

-BaskedProtocol is a fully on-chain decentralized finance (DeFi) protocol deployed on the Orai chain, designed to revolutionize how users invest in crypto assets.
+Basket Protocol is a fully on-chain decentralized finance (DeFi) protocol deployed on the Orai chain, designed to revolutionize how users invest in crypto assets.
 By leveraging index vaults, users can diversify their investments, maximize returns, and minimize risk, all through an easy-to-use and fully automated system.

 ## Overview

-### What is BaskedProtocol?
+### What is Basket Protocol?

-BaskedProtocol offers users the flexibility to invest in pre-defined index vaults or create custom vaults that suit their investment preferences.
-Whether you're looking to invest in a diversified basket of cryptocurrencies or curate your own portfolio, BaskedProtocol has you covered.
+Basket Protocol offers users the flexibility to invest in pre-defined index vaults or create custom vaults that suit their investment preferences.
+Whether you're looking to invest in a diversified basket of cryptocurrencies or curate your own portfolio, Basket Protocol has you covered.

 ### Key Features